nitrus96/Algorithms_pt1/README.md

 * Open *Solver.java*, click LIFT > Run with Arguments
 * Input "resources/file_name_here.txt" as an argument to print the sequence to STDOUT

+# Week 5: Kd-Trees

+***range* and *nearest* methods in KdTree.java are based on the solution by GitHub user Megha Jakhotia https://github.com/MeghaJakhotia**

+Kd-Tree is a data type used to represent a set of points in the unit square (all points have x- and y-coordinates between 0 and 1) using a 2d-tree to support efficient range search (find all of the points contained in a query rectangle) and nearest-neighbor search (find a closest point to a query point).
+2d-trees have numerous applications, ranging from classifying astronomical objects to computer animation to speeding up neural networks to mining data to image retrieval.

+Set-up:

+* Load *kdtree* folder as a project in Intellij IDEA (sets path to algs4 API)
+* Build project

+To visualise the set of points contained within a user-defined rectangle:

+* Open *RangeSearchVisualizer.java*, click LIFT > Run with Arguments
+* Input "resources/file_name_here.txt" as an argument to run an interactive StdDraw session

+To visualise the nearest neighbor of a user-defined point on a plane:

+* Open *RangeSearchVisualizer.java*, click LIFT > Run with Arguments
+* Input "resources/file_name_here.txt" as an argument to run an interactive StdDraw session